CindykeTimeplus/docs/docs/showcases.md

 ### Real-time observability

-At Timeplus, we collect various logs, metrics and usage data and send them to our own Timeplus workspace for continuously infrastructure monitoring and alerts.
+At Timeplus, we collect various logs, metrics, and usage data and send them to our own Timeplus workspace for continuous infrastructure monitoring and alerts.

 [Read case study](https://www.timeplus.com/post/unlocking-cloud-observability-with-confluent-and-timeplus-cloud)